 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by Coca-Cola European Partners (CCEP) during the year ending 31 December 2017 to prevent modern slavery and human trafficking in our business and supply chain.
+It sets out the steps taken by Coca-Cola European Partners plc and Coca-Cola European Partners Great Britain Limited during the year ending 31 December 2018 to prevent modern slavery and human trafficking in our business and supply chain.